EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   effect7
 ```

-We can add behavior to the end of our complex Effect,
-  that prevents it from ever executing in the first place.
+We added behavior that prevents an Effect from executing—to the *end* of a complex Effect.
+Consider the work necessary to do this without an Effect System.

 ## Effects Are The Sum of Their Parts